ajwdewit/pcse/doc/quickstart.rst

 included to avoid unrealistically long simulations for example as a results of a too high temperature sum requirement.
 These values are used by the AgroManagement unit of PCSE.
-Currently, there is only an AgroManagement unit for single cropping seasons but will change in the future allowing for crop rotations.
+Currently, there is only an AgroManagement unit for single cropping seasons but this will change in the future allowing for crop rotations.
 Therefore, the approach for providing AgroManagement data (timerdata) will change.

 The following list gives an overview of the parameter names, values and types that